Form S-1: Everything You Need to Know

 Form S-8 is for companies to register shares that will be used in an employee stock plan.
 It is an easier and faster process than S-1.
 S-8 doesn't ask for as much, and because of that it takes less time to gather all of the necessary information.
 Form S-8 makes it possible for fully reporting companies to register shares quickly.
 Typically, S-8 documents are 20 pages or less (often around 10 pages) whereas S-1 filings can easily reach 100 pages or more with multiple chapters.

 If you need help with the process of preparing Form S-1 or have any questions or concerns, feel free to visit UpCounsel's marketplace.
 Here you can post your questions or concerns in order to access UpCounsel's lawyers, who represent the top 5 percent of lawyers.
 These lawyers come from law schools such as Harvard and Yale.
-They have an average of 14 years of legal experience, including working with or on behalf of companies like Google, Stripe, and Twilio.
+They have an average of 14 years of legal experience, including working with or on behalf of companies like Google, Menlo Ventures, and Airbnb.